Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 Full Description

 Blueprint is an academic enrichment program designed for highly motivated Black students interested in science and engineering.
-Blueprint is open to Canadian students currently in Grades 10 and 11, and are interested in careers in STEM (Science, Technology Engineering and Math).
+Blueprint is open to Canadian students currently in Grades 10 and 11 who identify as Black, and are interested in careers in STEM (Science, Technology Engineering and Math).

 Summer Program

-The program consists of four weeks of summer programming followed by a program of year-long engagement.
-This year, the summer program is in-person at the University of Toronto's St. George campus.
+The summer program is in-person at the University of Toronto's St. George campus for four weeks in July.
 This in-person program invites students to think about design and innovation—applicable to any engineering field.
-Students will have the opportunity to participate in fun, educational excursions and community-building events.
+Students will have the opportunity to participate in two engineering-focused summer courses, fun and educational excursions, and community-building events.

 Year-Long Engagement

-This program supports the Faculty of Applied Science & Engineering's mission to equip students with the technical and interdisciplinary skills and confidence necessary to create innovative solutions to current real-world issues.
-This program will be held in person this year.
+The Blueprint program supports the Faculty of Applied Science & Engineering's mission to equip students with the technical and interdisciplinary skills and confidence necessary to create innovative solutions to current real-world issues.

 Program Details